By: Team SErebros Since: Aug 2019 Licence: MIT

 Enter

-, then restart Dukemon (do not change any configuration or data files)
+exit, then restart Dukemon (do not change any configuration or data files)

 Expected: GUI’s color theme remains light after restarting.